anttipessa/quiz/README.md

 Document how your application protects against the threats.
 You are also free to add more security threats + protection here, if you will.

+NoSQL Injections
+todo?

+Brute-force attacks
+The app uses brypt to hash the user passwords.

+Cross-site Scripting (XSS) todo?
+Cross-Site Scripting (XSS) attacks are a type of injection, in which malicious scripts are injected into otherwise benign and trusted websites.
+XSS attacks occur when an attacker uses a web application to send malicious code, generally in the form of a browser side script, to a different end user.

+CSRF (Cross-Site Request Forgery)
+Our protects against CSRF with CSURF, it creates a token with req.csrfToken(), in requests that mutate state.
+This token is validated against the visitor's session or csrf cookie.

+Our app uses Helmet, which sets security related HTTP headers.

 ---

 ## Installation